mkrdei/Gum-Machine/README.md

 ![image](https://user-images.githubusercontent.com/24762808/191376295-f6eccda9-bf29-47f5-afae-d82572b789fc.png)

 # About
-It's a mobile game where you need to fill the platforms with spawning gums.
+It's a mobile game where you need to fill the platforms by spawning gums.
 I hope you enjoy.

 # How to Play